edusantana/dropbox-undo-virus-file-corruption/README.md

+# dropbox undo virus file corruption

+This repository describe how I have restored my wife's dropbox from a ransomware virus.

 # dropbox-undo-virus-file-corruption

-My wife's computer got an virus, and it affected the Dropbox's files.
+My wife's computer got an virus, and it affected all documents and the Dropbox's files.

 The virus created a file manual (`RJMTQ-MANUAL.TXT`) in each folder: